Youth suicide: Teens at risk

 One of the problems facing teenagers at risk of suicide is getting psychiatric counselling when it is needed.
 Research from 2020 shows that compared with older adolescents, younger adolescents particularly agree that increased cyberbullying and despair are very important factors influencing suicide among adolescents.

 Access to psychiatric counseling remains a critical issue for teenagers at risk of suicide.
 Research from early 2020 underscores the significance of cyberbullying and its impact on adolescent mental health.
 Younger adolescents, in particular, acknowledge the correlation between increased cyberbullying and feelings of despair, which are recognized as significant contributors to suicidal ideation among youths.
 To address these risk factors effectively, evidence-based interventions and strategies have been implemented.
 School-based mental health programs offer education and support to students, fostering resilience and coping skills to navigate challenges such as cyberbullying.
 Support groups provide a safe space for adolescents to share experiences and receive peer support, reducing feelings of isolation and promoting emotional well-being.

 Suicide risk is higher in those experiencing forms of adversity, including food insecurity, which can often lead to stigma, social isolation, shame, sadness and family strain.
 Suicidal ideation, suicide planning and suicide attempts are also more prevalent in adolescents struggling with food insecurity than those who are food-secure.
 This is more common in countries where adolescent food insecurity is rare, potentially because it indicates a reduced standard of living and low social standing within that country.

 Harassment is a leading cause of teen suicide, along with abuse.
-Gay teens or those unsure of their sexual identity are more likely to die by suicide, particularly if they have suffered bullying or harassment, as discussed next.
-The following campaigns have been started in hopes of giving teens hope and abolishing the feeling of isolation.
+Gay teens or those unsure of their sexual identity are more likely to die by suicide, particularly if they have suffered bullying or harassment.
+Several campaigns have been started in hopes of giving teens hope and abolishing the feeling of isolation.
 Specific studies have explored the link between harassment and suicide among LGBTQ+ youth, highlighting the detrimental effects of bullying and harassment on mental health and well-being.

 Initiatives such as It Gets Better, Born This Way, I Get Bullied Too, and Stop Youth Suicide aim to provide support and encouragement to vulnerable youth, using varying approaches.

 Lack of impulse control has been found to differentiate adolescent suicide attempters from a control group of adolescents with an acute illness (Slap, Vorters, Chaudhuri, & Centor, 1988).
 However, impulsivity does not characterize all suicide attempters, since group comparisons have found no differences between suicidal patients and psychiatric controls on a measure of cognitive impulsivity (Patsiokas, Clum, & Luscomb, 1979).
 Instead, impulsivity may be important in identifying high-risk subgroups.